digital-skills-for-researchers/coursebook/modules/project-management/badges/agile-basics-guide.md

 ---
-layout: default
+layout: page
 title: Agile Basics Guide

-introduction: Describe and discuss the four key values of Agile in a short interview with an assessor.

 ---

+Describe and discuss the four key values of Agile in a short interview with an assessor.

 ## Assessment Task